Security

 • default-src 'self' — everything defaults to same-origin only.

-• style-src 'self' 'unsafe-inline' https://fonts.googleapis.com — inline styles allowed (for hero backgrounds and a small amount of utility styling); Google Fonts CSS allowed.
+• style-src 'self' 'unsafe-inline' — styles from same-origin only, plus inline styles (for hero backgrounds and a small amount of utility styling).
+No off-origin stylesheet hosts.

 • img-src 'self' data: — images from same-origin only, plus inline data: URIs.